jimmywengzj/SERE-Projet/report.md

 eval(evalstring);
 eval(recfn100());
 ```
 This part of code creates 100 functions that returns 0.
-However, these functions are never called so we can safely delete those.
+However, since these functions are never called, we can safely delete them.

 ### A object in this
 ```js